albertfshu/Bingeworthy/journals/lelchuk_dana.md

 ## DAY 9 - 7.13.23

 ## DAY 10 - 7.14.23
-Rewatched the lecture and supplemented exploration on learn for unit tests and was able to complete the unit tests for the watchlist.
+Rewatched the lecture and supplemented exploration on learn for unit tests and was able to complete the unit tests for the rating.

 ## DAY 11 - 7.17.23